EMDK/docs/edge/source/api/MifareDesfire.md

 com.symbol.emdk.securenfc.MifareDesfireExpection

+The exception will be thrown if it fails to retrieves master
+             key settings and application key settings of selected card application or card.

 ### selectApplication

 **public void selectApplication( appID)**

-Selects specified card application.On Tag lost connection needs to re-established by calling enable API in the application.
+Selects specified card application.On Tag lost connection needs to re-established by calling enable API in the application.This is a synchronous call.

 **Parameters:**